Tamulur/EnsembleChat/Documentation/Functionality.md

 ### Cancellation & latest-click behavior
 * While a reply is processing, the action buttons remain enabled.
 * The active button is orange while the respective process is running.
+* Clicking the **active (orange) button** during processing will **cancel the in‑flight run only**.
+No new run starts.
+The UI returns to idle: the status bar and status message are hidden and the active button highlight is cleared.
+The just‑submitted user message is removed from the chat window and placed back into the input box.
-* Clicking any action button during processing will **cancel the in-flight run immediately** and start a new run based on your latest intent:
+* Clicking a **different** action button during processing will **cancel the in‑flight run** and start a new run based on your latest intent:
   * **Empty input box**: reuses the last user message (behaves like “redo” for that turn).
   * **New text in input box**: removes any unanswered trailing user message from history and uses the newly typed text.
 * The cancelled run does not add any partial results to history or model tabs.